Online Actuator Selection and Controller Design for Linear Quadratic Regulation with Unknown System Model: Conclusion

 \section{Conclusion}

-We formulated an online actuator selection and controller design problem for linear quadratic regulation over a finite horizon, when the system matrices are unknown a priori.
-We proposed an online actuator selection algorithm to solve the problem which specifies the set of selected actuators under a budget constraint and determines the control policy corresponding to the set of selected actuators.
-The proposed algorithm is a model based learning algorithm which maintains estimates of the system matrices obtained from the system trajectories.
-The algorithm leverages an algorithm for the multiarmed bandit problem to select the set of selected actuators and determines the corresponding control policy based on estimated system matrices.
-We showed that the proposed online actuator selection algorithm yields a sublinear regret.
+We studied the simultaneous actuator selection and controller design problem for LQR, when the system matrices are unknown.
+We proposed online actuator selection algorithms to solve the problem by interacting with the system in an online manner, where the algorithms specify both the sets of actuators to be utilized under a cardinality constraint and the controls corresponding to the sets of selected actuators.
+We considered episodic and non-episodic settings of the problem, and showed that our online algorithms yield sublinear regrets with respect to the horizon length considered in the problem.
+We extended our algorithm design and analysis to efficiently handle instances of the problem when both the total number of candidate actuators and the cardinality constraint scale large.
+We numerically validated our theoretical results.